MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/quick-watch-command.md

 ## <a name="arguments"></a>Argumenty

 `text`\
-Opcjonalny.
-Tekst, który ma zostać dodany do okna dialogowego **QuickWatch** .
+Element opcjonalny.
+Tekst do dodania do okna dialogowego **QuickWatch.**

 ## <a name="remarks"></a>Uwagi

-W przypadku pominięcia `text`, w okno wyrażeń kontrolnych zostanie dodany aktualnie zaznaczony tekst lub słowo.
+Jeśli `text` zostanie pominięty, aktualnie zaznaczony tekst lub wyraz na kursorze zostanie dodany do okna Czujka.

 ## <a name="example"></a>Przykład